 robin faymonville

-Believe in gift is at first of all a poem written in English.
-It’s about someone who got a blank letter through his door — a kind of gift.
-It’s also a work about the loss in translation: I translated the poem into French and then sent it to a professionnal French language translator.
+Believe in Gift is, first of all, a poem written in English.
+It is about someone who receives a blank letter through their door — a kind of gift.
+It is also a work about loss in translation.
+I translated the poem into French and then sent it to a professional French sign language translator.
 The idea was to replicate the sign translation myself.
-When I received the video of the translator, I realized how naive I was and how complicated was sign language.
-I couldn’t imitate it as I firstly wanted.
-I decided to use it as a starting point to invent my own private sign language which is more a choregraphical gesture than a proper idiom.
+When I received the translator’s video, I realized how naïve I had been and how complex sign language is.
+I couldn’t imitate it in the way I had initially intended.
+I therefore decided to use this as a starting point to invent my own private sign language, which is more a choreographic gesture than a proper idiom.